microsoft/molecule-generation/README.md

 ### Inference

-After a model has been trained and saved under `MODEL_DIR`, we provide a simple API to load it.
+After a model has been trained and saved under `MODEL_DIR`, we provide two ways to load it: from CLI or directly from Python.
+Currently, CLI-based loading does not expose all useful functionalities, and is mostly meant for simple tests.

-To sample molecules from the model, simply run
+To sample molecules from the model using the CLI, simply run

 ```
 molecule_generation sample MODEL_DIR NUM_SAMPLES